Congestion pricing in New York City: Toll rates and exemptions

 The Traffic Mobility Review Board, which was in charge of suggesting tolls for the congestion zone, recommended in November 2023 that the base toll for passenger vehicles be set at $15, which would be capped at once per day.
 Under the plan, other classes of vehicles would pay up to $36 once per day, while taxis and for-hire vehicles would pay a fee for each trip into the congestion zone, regardless of how many trips they made.
-Vehicles using the Holland, Lincoln, Hugh L. Carey, and Queens–Midtown tunnels (which already charge a separate toll) could receive credits, or discounts, on the congestion toll.
-No credits would be provided for vehicles using bridges; for example, drivers using the George Washington Bridge would have to pay both the full bridge toll and the full congestion toll.
+Vehicles using the Holland, Lincoln, Hugh L. Carey, and Queens–Midtown Tunnels (which already charge a separate toll) could receive credits, or discounts, on the congestion toll.
+No credits would be provided for vehicles using bridges; for example, drivers using the George Washington Bridge pay both the full bridge toll and the full congestion toll.
 In November 2024, the proposed base toll for passenger vehicles was reduced to $9, capped at once per day.

 These toll rates apply during the daytime from 5 a.m. to 9 p.m. on weekdays and from 9 a.m. to 9 p.m. on weekends; tolls are reduced by 75% during nighttime hours, and no credits are provided during that time.
 On "gridlock alert" days, the MTA had the right to increase base tolls by up to 25%, but as of December 2024, Hochul directed the MTA not to raise tolls on gridlock alert days.
 The MTA also reserved the right to change the base tolls by as much as 10% for up to a year.
-In addition, the toll rates for drivers without E-ZPass toll transponders are 50% more than the E-ZPass rates.
+All drivers with the E-ZPass transponders linked to their license plate will pay the E-ZPass rate regardless of which state issued their E-ZPass.
+The rates for drivers without E-ZPasses are 50% more than the E-ZPass rates.

 Low-income residents receive a 50% discount on daytime tolls after their first 10 trips into the congestion zone in a calendar month; the discounts reset at the beginning of each month.
 Toll exemptions are limited to a small number of vehicles, including commuter buses, emergency vehicles, specialized government vehicles, and vehicles transporting disabled riders.
 Another toll exemption, for people with disabilities and for vehicles transporting disabled passengers, was announced in February 2024.
 Following discussions in early 2024, the MTA also proposed exemptions for a larger group of government vehicles, as well as school buses and intercity buses.
 If a vehicle makes multiple trips into the congestion pricing zone in one day, only the first trip into the zone is charged.